0BananaBig0/from_gcc_to_cpp/Gcc.md

 1. Explicit linking, also known as run-time dynamic linking, gives the programmer more control, allowing applications to dynamically load shared libraries and access their functions during execution, rather than linking them at compile time.
+2. The programmers will use some specific functions to manage the dynamic linking explicitly.

 ###### Characteristics